fracturestudios/UnityPrototypes/docs/move.markdown

 ## Navigation

-Navigation in nullZERO is a little atypical, since there's no gravity vector to orient the map around.
+Navigation in nullZERO is a little atypical, since there's no gravity to orient the map around.

 Navigation is a state machine with two distinct modes, based on whether or not the player is attached to a particular surface.
 The player controls when to transition between these two states and how.